vedchoubey/DigiSignify/README.md

 # DigiSignify
 This application allows users to create electronic signatures either by drawing directly on a digital pad or by typing and converting the text into a handwritten style.
-Designed for ease of use and security, **Features:**
+Designed for ease of use and security.

+**Features:**
 - Draw your signature using a digital signature pad.
 - Type your signature and choose from various handwritten font styles.